What Are the Indirect Object Pronouns in Spanish?

-Even without a Juan, le still indicates to whom the direct object (the ball) is thrown, and is translated as to him.
-However, because 3rd person indirect object pronouns do not indicate gender, this sentence could also mean:
+Even without a Juan, le still indicates to whom the direct object (la pelota) is thrown.
+However, because third person indirect object pronouns do not indicate gender, this sentence could also mean:

-Below is a list of words that often take a person as an indirect object in Spanish.
+Below is a list of verbs that often take a person as an indirect object in Spanish.

 |to buy something for someone|